Luminosity Limit

 3. Configure your threshold settings

-The Luminosity Limit tool analyzes each frame and:
+The Luminosity Limit tool analyses each frame and:

 2. Compares values against your configured thresholds